NVIDIA/aistore/docs/etl.md

     ```

     Once we have a server that computes the MD5, we need to create an image out of it.
-    For that we need to write `Dockerfile` which can look like this:
+    For that, we need to write `Dockerfile`, which can look like this:

     ```dockerfile
     FROM python:3.8.5-alpine3.11